alphagov/government-service-design-manual/service-manual/phases/alpha.md

 The alpha doesn't need to be a complete, end-to-end service.
 You're looking to demonstrate just enough so users gain some understanding of the service.

 Think of it as a proof-of-concept.
 Is the solution appropriate?
 Is your approach viable?
-Do you have enough understanding of your users needs to meet them?
+Do you have enough understanding of your users' needs to meet them?
 If not, find out more and make a new prototype.

 ## How long does it take?
 The alpha phase is another relatively short phase.
 At GDS, we try to limit these to about two months, running in week long sprints over a 6-9 week period.